techpro-studio/iOSAppArchitecture/README.md

 The only exception is a main ApplicationCoordinator that accepts UIWindow instead of container.

-3. Every Module for [example](https://github.com/wolvesstudio/iOSAppArchitecture/tree/master/AppArchitecture/Flows/MainMenuFlow/List) has the following structure:
+## 3. Every Module for [example](https://github.com/wolvesstudio/iOSAppArchitecture/tree/master/AppArchitecture/Flows/MainMenuFlow/List) has the following structure:

+### Factory
-- <Name>Factory - abstraction for creation anything.
+  Abstraction for creation anything.
 Factory is very important part of this architecture, because it injects dependencies.
 [BaseFactory](https://github.com/wolvesstudio/RCKit/blob/master/Sources/RCKit/BaseFactory.swift) contains Container we use to inject dependencies that we need.
 Factory can be used for Modules as well as building Cells, NSOperations, etc where we need to inject something.
 We can inject factories where we need and it gives us a lot of flexibility!

 ```swift
   protocol <Name>Factory {
     func make()-> <Name>Routes
   }
 ```
+### Routes
-- <Name>Routes - abstraction for Routes of the Module.
+Abstraction for Routes of the Module.
 ViewController implements this protocol.
  Closures fire in Coordinator and Coordinator performs what is needed.
  ```swift
     protocol <Name>Routes: ModuleRoutes {